Fix: Error retrieving information from server [DF-DLA-15]

 8. Once the account has been added, open the Play Store app to see if the issue has been resolved.

 Removing your Google account will also remove any synced data, such as contacts, calendars, and emails, from your device.
-Make sure to back up any important data before removing the account.
+Be sure to back up any important data before removing the account.

-One potential solution to fix Google Play Error DF-DLA-15 is to disable Private DNS on your Android device.
+One potential solution for fixing Google Play Error DF-DLA-15 is to disable Private DNS on your Android device.
 Private DNS, also known as DNS-over-TLS, is a feature that encrypts your device’s DNS queries to provide an additional layer of privacy and security.

 1. Go to your device’s Settings app.